petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 | URL | Enter the current URL. |
 | User Agent | Enter a User Agent property. |

-Since Liferay DXP 7.2 SP2+, these properties are also available for the Session:
+Since Liferay DXP 7.2 SP2+, these properties are also available for the session:

 | Property | Description |
 | :--- | :--- |
 | Hostname | Enter a virtual host name. |
 | Request Parameters | Enter the name and value of a request parameter. |

-Starting from Liferay DXP 7.4 U42+/GA42+, the following property is also available for the Session:
+Starting from Liferay DXP 7.4 U42+/GA42+, the following property is also available for the session:

 | Property | Description |
 | :--- | :--- |